ggoupy/MLTemplate/README.md

 ## Template for supervised machine learning data classification

-Please see [here](https://nbviewer.org/github/ggoupy/MLTemplate/blob/main/machine_learning.ipynb) to open the Notebook !
+Please see [here](https://github.com/ggoupy/MLTemplate/blob/main/machine_learning.ipynb) to see the Notebook !